vegetabill/dogs-api/README.md

 ## How to Run Express Server

-`npm dev` will start the server in dev mode.
+`npm start` will start the server in dev mode.
 Make sure database is loaded already.

 ### First Time Setup